Chapter 13 Store trade events and orders inside the database

 )

-...Above 4 places send both the Binance.OrderResponse and the Binance.Order structs - our broadcast_order/1 function needs to be able to handle them both.
+The above four places send the Binance.OrderResponse structs - our broadcast_order/1 function needs to convert them to the Binance.Order structs.
 Add the following at the bottom of the Naive.Trader module:

 # /apps/naive/lib/naive/trader.ex